elpsykongloo/flm-audio/README.md

 FLM-Audio Research Paper: [FLM-Audio: Natural Monologues Improves Native Full-Duplex Chatbots via Dual Training](https://arxiv.org/abs/2509.02521)

 Omnimodal System Card: [RoboEgo System Card: An Omnimodal Model with Native Full Duplexity](https://arxiv.org/abs/2506.01934v1)

+## Online Demo

+We provide a simple interactive demo example: [flm-audio-Demo](https://flm-audio.cofeai.cn/), [Backup Demo](https://flm-audio.cofenet.cn/)
+The current model already supports **streaming input and output**.
+Users can interact with **FLM-Audio** through direct voice conversations, and the model will return streaming speech responses.

+**Notes**:
+- We recommend asking history-related questions, such as *“介绍下中国的历史 (Introduce the history of China)”* or *“介绍下唐太宗李世民 (Tell me about Emperor Taizong of Tang, Li Shimin.)”*
+- Server resources are currently limited.
+If you see the message `Too many concurrent connections.
+Please try again later!`, please try again later.
+- Since streaming speech transmission requires low latency, you may get a better experience in a stable and high-quality network environment.
+- Since streaming speech transmission requires low latency, you may get a better experience in a stable and high-quality network environment.

 ## Bias, Risks, and Limitations